secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Cracking into HTB/Getting Started/Attacking your First Box/Nibbles - Initial Foothold.md

 uid=1001(nibbler) gid=1001(nibbler) groups=1001(nibbler)
 ```
-- Furthermore, we have a reverse shell.
-- Before we move forward with additional enumeration, let us upgrade our shell to a "nicer" shell since the shell that we caught is not a fully interactive TTY and specific commands such as `su` will not work, we cannot use text editors, tab-completion does not work, etc.
-- This [post](https://blog.ropnop.com/upgrading-simple-shells-to-fully-interactive-ttys/) explains the issue further as well as a variety of ways to upgrade to a fully interactive TTY.
-For our purposes, we will use a `Python` one-liner to spawn a pseudo-terminal so commands such as `su` and `sudo` work as discussed previously in this Module.
+- We need to upgrade the shell to a fully interactive TTY for better usability.
+- The initial shell lacks features like `su`, text editors, and tab-completion.
+- We can refer to [this post](https://blog.ropnop.com/upgrading-simple-shells-to-fully-interactive-ttys/) for methods to achieve this.
+- So, let's use a `Python` one-liner to spawn a pseudo-terminal for improved functionality.
 ```bash
 python -c 'import pty; pty.spawn("/bin/bash")'
 ```